nafiuny/Optimized_TumorClassifierResNetSD/README.md

 # Optimized_TumorClassifierResNetSD
-A Novel Optimized ResNet-SD Model for Brain Tumor Classification Using Stochastic Depth and Metaheuristic Optimization
+A Novel Optimized ResNet-SD Model for Brain Tumor Classification Using Stochastic Depth and Metaheuristic Optimization.
+<br><br>
+This repository contains code for a deep learning model that detects brain tumors in MRI images.
+The model is implemented using the ResNet-50 architecture, optimized with stochastic depth and metaheuristics, and trained on a dataset of 5712 images, including the Glioma, Meningioma, Pituitary, and Normal classes.

 <p align="justify">